-A zero-energy home, which produces as much energy as it consumes, is the ultimate in energy-efficient home design.
-Although virtually impossible for the average homeowner to achieve on their own, professional designers, architects, and engineers will help you to build a net-zero energy home, or remodel an existing house to maximize its energy efficiency.
+A zero-energy home, which produces as much energy as it consumes, is the ultimate energy-efficient home design.
+Although virtually impossible for the average homeowner to achieve on their own, professional designers, architects, and engineers will help you to build a net-zero energy home or remodel an existing house to maximize its energy efficiency.

-Of course, whether you are planning to build a new home or upgrade an old one, there will be legal ramifications including a host of municipal codes and regulations that will need to be followed.
-While some might seem to constrain, and they may indeed restrict you in some ways, many have been designed specifically to ensure that houses are as energy efficient as possible, in terms of individual circumstances and local environmental conditions.
+Of course, whether you are planning to build a new home or upgrade an old one, there will be legal ramifications, including a host of municipal codes and regulations that must be followed.
+While some might seem to constrain and may indeed restrict you in some ways, many have been designed specifically to ensure that houses are as energy efficient as possible regarding individual circumstances and local environmental conditions.

-In reality, designers don’t always specify all the energy-related details and they sometimes neglect to incorporate strategies that will improve energy performance.
+In reality, designers don’t always specify all the energy-related details and sometimes neglect to incorporate strategies to improve energy performance.

 These top 10 tips, simplified for the layman, will help you recognize the steps your designer, architect, builder, and/or engineer should take when they design and build an affordable, energy-efficient, or better still, zero-energy home for you and your family.

 - Start with energy modeling to achieve a net-zero energy design

-Whole-building energy modeling (BEM) involves the computerized simulation of buildings, including homes, to assess potential energy consumption and the life cycle costs of all items related to energy including heating, ventilation, and air-conditioning (HVAC), hot water, and lighting.
-It is also used to develop codes and to help to develop policy decisions, as well as assess inherent performance ratings of buildings for green certification, code compliance, and so on, and to ascertain which energy-saving features are the most cost-effective.
+Whole-building energy modeling (BEM) involves the computerized simulation of buildings, including homes, to assess potential energy consumption and the life cycle costs of all energy-related items, including heating, ventilation, and air-conditioning (HVAC), hot water, and lighting.
+It is also used to develop codes, help develop policy decisions, assess inherent performance ratings of buildings for green certification, code compliance, and so on, and ascertain which energy-saving features are the most cost-effective.

 BEM takes place once the preliminary plans, including the floor plans, dimensions, elevations, the position of doors and windows, and so on, have been completed.
 The plans are then adjusted according to the modeling results to ensure that the building will reach its zero-energy goal at the lowest possible cost with renewable energy options such as wind turbines.